DaanDemaecker/VulkanRenderer/README.md

 ### Json file reading
 I had worked with Json files before in C# but never in C++, so I had to learn an look for a library that could fit my requirements and I ended up choosing RapidJSON.

+### Image loading
+Image loading is done with the STB library, as suggested by the Vulkan tutorial.